 Strengthen the Souls of the Disciples

 Souls need to be strengthened because souls get weak.
 That’s why Paul was there; to comfort the saints.
-But when they witnessed the horrible treatment of Paul by those who hated him for his faith they grew discouraged, as anyone would.
-Just like when we hear of the slaughter and persecution of our brothers and sisters around the globe today.
-We feel a sense of weakness and helplessness.
-Maybe even some defeat.
-And because all of this was at stake in the souls of the saints in Lystra, Paul returned to strengthen them.
+But when they witnessed the horrible treatment of Paul by those who hated him for his faith, they grew discouraged.
+Just like when we hear of the slaughter and persecution of our brothers and sisters around the globe today, we feel a sense of weakness and helplessness; maybe even some defeat.
+Paul saw their weariness and returned to strengthen them.

-What kind of message could he bring them now after being struck down?
+What kind of message could he bring them that could possibly undo what they just saw?
 This is a man who was just stoned to death.
 The Scriptures tell us that as Paul laid there outside the city he was given a glimpse of the glory and splendor of Heaven.
 Though he never describes the details of his heavenly vision, his actions speak volumes.
 He returned to his feet knowing that the riches of all that is to come outweigh the sorrows of earth.
 Even the stoning he just experienced was worth it.
 He had to tell everyone.
 The message would be clear; die to self and bear your crosses daily.
 That is where true strength lies, in reliance on God in the midst of suffering.
-Paul knew that as they grew closer to the reality of Christ’s sufferings, and by witnessing his own willingness to suffer, they would learn perseverance.
+As they grew closer to the reality of Christ’s sufferings, and by witnessing the Apostle’s own willingness to suffer, they would be strengthened, and persevere.

 Encourage Them to Continue in Faith

-When you are tempted to stop believing, stop moving and throw in the towel, what is it that encourages you to keep going?
 Christians are not exempt from feelings of discouragement.
-And sometimes we need to be told, plain and simple, to get back in the game and run the race.
-But continuing in Christian faith is different than anything else we are tempted to quit.
-It’s a Spiritual battle for which spiritual measures must be taken.
+Sometimes we just need to be told, plain and simple, to get back in the game and run the race.
+But continuing in Christian faith is different than anything else we might be tempted to give up on.
+In a spiritual battle, spiritual measures are required.
 Paul knew that.

 Can you imagine the brothers and sisters in Lystra looking at Paul’s disfigured face in horror?
 Not exactly the face of a motivational speaker.
 But really, who better to speak of perseverance in the faith than a man who is acquainted with grief, and yet, still remains steadfast?
 He didn’t care to take the time to challenge them towards political change in Lystra because that was not the focus.
 He did not speak a word about those who stoned him or how to retaliate against them because that was not his mission, nor theirs.
 His message was to keep their eyes on Jesus.
 The people could clearly see in his swollen face and hear in the sound of his quivering voice that following Christ was not about ease and comfort.
 That’s the message we need to be clear about today.
 If it is your goal to encourage the saints to continue in faith, whether you are a pastor, blue-collar worker or homemaker, then your message must be one of truth regarding hardship and hope regarding Christ, our great reward.
 There is a finish line and after we cross it there is eternity with Christ.
 Every hazard and hurdle along the way can be used by the enemy to bring you to a halt.
 That’s when you set your eyes on the joy of Jesus, and just as He did, endure the shame.